 Day 116: Revolt Against Athaliah

-Protected by God: The Rise of King Joash (2 Kings 11:1–21)
+Hidden for a Purpose – The Rescue and Reign of King Joash (2 Kings 11:1–21)

-A Wicked Queen Takes the Throne
+A Wicked Plan to Take the Throne

-A Baby Is Rescued and Hidden
+A Baby Is Rescued

-A Bold Plan to Reveal the True King
+A Plan to Restore the True King

 A Fresh Start for the Nation